rhysc25/CamEngUniNotes/Year 2/2P3/CompliantMaterialElasticity.md

 Reminder: $v_m$ is the volume of a monomer and $n_c$ is the number of monomers between cross links

 So stiffness increases with temperature.
-This is visible experimentally, but often limited due to the proximity to the glass transition temperature of the polymers which cause a great decrease in stiffness
+This is visible experimentally, but often limited due to the proximity to the glass transition temperature of the polymers which cause a great decrease in stiffness.
+Also longer chains between linkages also reduces the modulus.